edowley/MWA_sgan/README.md

 * CUDA 11.8 (compatible with driver versions < 525)
 * PRESTO 3.0.1 (soon to be updated to 4.0)

+Potential compatibility issues:
+The tensorflow:2.11.0-gpu image uses Ubuntu and CUDA versions that are about two years out of date, so the Dockerfile contains instructions to install CUDA 11.8 as well.
+This is necessary to support driver versions > 470.
+In the future, CUDA 11.8 will become similarly out-dated, and the Dockerfile will have to be updated (upgrading to a new tensorflow base image will likely not be sufficient).
+There is no CUDA 12.0 package available for Ubuntu 20.04 currently, but one may be available by the time this becomes an issue.
+It is also necessary to have an appropriate version of nvidia-container-runtime installed locally, as mentioned at the beginning of the Docker notes.

 ## SMART Database
 Candidates are currently sourced from https://apps.datacentral.org.au/smart/media/candidates/ using https://apps.datacentral.org.au/smart/candidates/?_export=csv as a reference.
 This database will soon be receiving updates to make it more compatible with machine learning applications, which will necessitate changes to the code.
 In particular, the first half of get_data.py.